svarin92/DSLCompiler/README.md

   }
 }

------ Recognition and Computation -----
+----- Syntactic Recognition and Computation -----

 mult(5,3) = 15
 2^10 = 1024